The Soil & Water Conservation Society (SWCS) Southern New England Chapter (SNEC)

 $75 Government Staff

-As of 1/2/2019, we are excited to start listing the program’s Guest Speakers:
+We are excited to announce the program’s following Guest Speakers!

-James Turek, Restoration Ecologist of the National Oceanic and Atmospheric Administration (NOAA) Fisheries Restoration Center stationed at the Northeast Fisheries Science Center Lab in Narragansett, Rhode Island.
+James Turek, Restoration Ecologist of the National Oceanic and Atmospheric Administration (NOAA) Fisheries Restoration Center and stationed at the Northeast Fisheries Science Center Lab in Narragansett, Rhode Island, will present “NOAA’s Role and Experiences in Restoring Migratory Fish Passage and River Restoration in the Northeast”.
+(No reuse of these materials are allowed by others without the consent of the author and sources.
+Thank you.)

-Christine Odiaga, Assistant Project Manager of the Friends of Herring River, Herring River Restoration Project, the largest wetland restoration project in the northeastern United States.
+Christine Odiaga Assistant Project Manager of Friends of Herring River will provide an overview of the HERRING RIVER RESTORATION PROJECT, the largest wetland restoration project in the northeastern United States, “Full Stream Ahead!”